STUDENT NUTRITION SERVICES

 The Department of Student Nutrition Services at Tamalpais Union High School District is committed to providing nutritious food to all students to fuel the mind and body as a partner in the educational environment.
 We are dedicated to quality customer service and positive relationships within the school community.

-We proudly offer fresh seasonal produce and assemble entrees in our kitchens.
-The links to the left will guide you to Meal Applications, our Seasonal Menu, Nutrition information and helpful resources for families for maintaining a healthy lifestyle.
-More information can be found by selecting the links on the left hand column.
+We proudly offer fresh seasonal produce and assemble entrées on-site in our kitchens.
+The links to the left will guide you to Meal Applications, our the Seasonal Menu, nutrition information, and helpful resources for families for maintaining a healthy lifestyle.
+More information can be found by selecting the links in the left hand column.

 The State of California has continued universal free meals this school year.
-Students may receive their free breakfast and/or lunch by coming to the meal service area, selecting one meal, and entering their student ID number or scanning their student ID card in the computer pin pad.
-Both breakfast and lunch include one entree, fresh fruit, juice and milk.
-Lunch also includes fresh vegetables.
-Students must take 1/2 cup fruit or vegetable to qualify as a free meal.
+All TUHSD students may receive their free breakfast and/or lunch by coming to the meal service area, selecting a complete meal, and entering their student ID number or scanning their student ID card at the computer pin pad.
+Both breakfast and lunch include one entrée, fresh fruit, juice and optional milk.
+Lunch also includes fresh vegetable choices.
+Students must take at least 1/2 cup fruit or vegetable to qualify as a free meal.
 Breakfast is served before school starts and shelf stable items can be saved as a snack for later.
-A second breakfast cost $3.50 and the second lunch costs $6
+A second breakfast cost $3.50 and a second lunch costs $6.00.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.